Laporta says Koeman will keep job as Barcelona coach

 “Today, regardless of the result, Koeman will still be Barcelona’s coach,” Laporta told reporters in Madrid.
 “He has a contract, (and) we hope that he can get us back on the winning path, playing the way we want.
 I know he will give it his all.”

-It was the first public statement Laporta has made since a bitter 3-0 loss at Benfica on Wednesday sparked various reports that Koeman’s days were numbered.
+It was the first public statement Laporta has made since a bitter 3-0 loss at Benfica in the Champions League on Wednesday sparked various reports that Koeman’s days were numbered.

-Barcelona has lost both its Champions League matches without generating a single shot on target and is under threat of failing to qualify for the knockout rounds for the first time in 20 years.
+Koeman himself said on Friday that he imagined that the rumors of his exit were “probably true” with Barcelona losing both its Champions League matches, putting it in danger of failing to qualify for the knockout rounds for the first time in 20 years.

-Koeman himself said on Friday that he imagined that the rumors of his exit were “probably true.”

-The Spanish league match at Atlético comes before a break from club competitions for national teams to play, which would have given Barcelona’s leadership a window to make a move.
+Laporta’s public backing of Koeman came before another humbling defeat: a 2-0 loss to Diego Simeone’s Atlético.

+After the match, Koeman said he would have liked for Laporta to back him earlier but that “it is never late to make clear where we all stand.”

+“I spoke (with Laporta) last night by phone and this morning about the team and my situation, and I asked the club to clarify its position about its coach,” Koeman said.
+“It is very important for me as a coach and for the squad, and it is important for the president to take this decision.
+But I know that this is Barcelona and we have to win games.”

+Koeman said that he didn’t how long Laporta would stick by him if the results did not improve.
+He pointed to a three-game home stretch after next week’s international break as key to start a turnaround.

 Spanish media had reported that Laporta was considering Xavi Hernández, Andrea Pirlo and Roberto Martínez as possible replacements.

 But, at least for now, Laporta is standing by the former Barcelona defender who etched his name into the Catalan club’s history thanks to his final-winning goal that earned Barcelona its first of five European Cups in 1992.